JComins000/f-zero_lucky_ranks/readme.md

 # Intro

 This project is meant for me to practice go concepts while simulating an interesting question posed by my favorite game at the moment.
+[TL;DR here](#Takeaways)

 ## Golang